msurekci/hangman/README.md

 Go to http://localhost:3000

-# Running Tests and ESLINT
+# Running Tests and ESLint

 A simple test has been created to show you how to test components using air-bnbs enzyme.